dmr-git/c/README.md

 # C

 ## C Programming Playground
 This repo is an online repository of sample C programs.
-The main folder contains mostly code samples.

 ## License
 This project is licensed under the GNU General Purpose License v3.0 - see the